ll5313-spec/RateMyProfessor-Analysis/README.md

 This project applies statistical analysis and machine learning to explore what factors drive professor ratings.
 The dataset contains **~90,000 professor records** with numerical and qualitative features including average rating, difficulty, gender, hotness ("pepper"), and teaching modality.

-The analysis answers 10 research questions covering hypothesis testing, regression modeling, and classification — plus an extra credit exploration of regional variation.
+The analysis answers 10 research questions covering hypothesis testing, regression modeling, and classification, plus an extra credit exploration of regional variation.

 ---